 Race day, a 5.30am rise and the drive from Ayrshire up to Knockhill.
 Got there, and did the usual checks of fluids, pressures, systems, etc.

 So time for the morning practice sessions, I was in Group 1 with class G, F and some E cars.
 My car never completed a lap before I had pulled onto the grass, broken down.
 Out came the red flags and my session was over about 23 seconds after it started.
-The car was running like a bag of nails, something had happened to the ECU and it wasn’t running correct (The car runs an old APEXi FC Controller).
-I managed to source one somebody who initialised the unit, but the trade off is whilst it gives me some running, I’m running a default generic map that wasn’t suited to my engine.
-The result was a loss of speed of about 6-7 mph on by the end of the straights and about 1.4-1.6 seconds of time losses per lap.
+The car was running like a bag of nails, something had happened to the VVTi and it wasn’t running correct.
+I managed to source one somebody who initialised the ECU but the car ran, albeit with no VVTi.
+The result was a loss of speed of about 6-7 mph on the straights and about 1.2 seconds of time losses per lap.

 I missed all of 2nd Practice too, not wanting to risk the car.
 So qualifying I went into with the mentality of just setting a lap, and getting some points.
 Overall I got some good running in, but the power deficit was clear, and despite setting my fastest time ever between Duffus and Chicane, I lost that time – with interest – on the full throttle sections between chicane and the start/finish line.
-However 5th place in qualifying (11pts) wasn’t the end of the world.
-My car was the slowest in class F through the speed trap, so it was always going to be a struggle with people getting multi laps – very closely bunched pack after Paul Bell (who is a light year ahead)
+However 5th place in qualifying wasn’t the end of the world.
+My car was easily the slowest in class F through the speed trap, so it was always going to be a struggle.

 Then for the ‘super lap’ final – a single flying lap where it all comes together for the big points.
-I really struggled to get my rear tyres up to temperature on the out lap (this will be a recurring theme – it typically takes the MR2 3-4 laps to get the rears up to temperature, front’s come alive much earlier), but the flying lap was OK, still struggled with rear end grip and getting on the power out of Scotsman and the Hairpin, but…..
-I managed to finish 3rd from 14 in the class.
-It’s my first ever event and the two guys who finished ahead of me had loads more experience and are pretty serious drivers.
-Without the issues, I may have have been close to taking 2nd place, but beating Paul Bell will nearly be impossible – a very good driver, with the best bit of machinery in class F this season.
+I really struggled to get my rear tyres up to temperature on the out lap (this will be a recurring theme with the AR1 on the MR2), but the flying lap went OK despite the power loss – but…..
+I managed to finish a completely unexpected 3rd from 14 in the class.
+It’s my first ever event and the two guys who finished ahead of me had loads more experience and are pretty serious drivers – it was fair to say I was delighted with the result.

 - 1st Paul Bell (25pts)